Delhi Belly (film): Release

 On 3 July 2011, the Government of Nepal banned the screening of the movie citing the reluctance by the cinema halls to remove offensive scenes from the film.
-However, Nepal's censors later agreed to clear the film for viewing by theatre goers above 16 years.
-An offending scene showing one of the protagonists, played by Kunaal Roy Kapur, visiting a brothel, was cut and some expletives in two scenes were muted.
+However, the film was later cleared for viewing by theatre goers above 16 years.
+A scene showing one of the protagonists, played by Kunaal Roy Kapur, visiting a brothel, was cut and some expletives in two scenes were muted.
 The film was selected for being screened in the Harvard Business School and Harvard Kennedy School as a part of the Harvard India Conference 2012.
 Director Abhinay Deo was invited as a guest.

 The theatrical trailer of the film premiered with Aamir Khan's Dhobi Ghat on 21 January 2011 while the film was released on 1 July 2011, along with a Hindi dubbed version.

 The film was banned by the Pakistan Central Board of Film Censors for unspecified reasons.

-The film was edited once again for its television premiere later in 2011.
-The Central Board of Film Certification ordered 75 cuts before granting it a U/A certificate.
-The distribution rights were sold to Sahara One for ₹17 crore.

 Indiagames also released a mobile video game based on the film.